aetperf/aetperf.github.io/_posts/2022-03-03-Applying-a-row-wise-function-to-a-Pandas-dataframe.md

 ## Conclusion

-Pandas built-in is very good solution when possible.
+Pandas built-in vectorization is a very good solution when possible.
 If we want to be faster with no extra pain, Numba is the best solution.
+Cython is about as fast as Numba, flexible, but more involving.